HEC’s move to hold BS entrance test worries students

 Tahir Munir, one of the applicants for GCU BS programme, said the HEC’s announcement literally panicked him.
 “I am already preparing for the GCU’s own pre-admission entry but I am confused whether I would sit for USAT too,” he said and adding the ETC would separately charge Rs 1,200 for its test.

 When contacted ETC chief executive officer Dr Iftikhar said that Undergraduate Studies Admission Test (USAT) was not mandatory.
-He said the ETC launched its product (entry test) in the market to compete on quality basis and it was up to universities whether they wanted to adopt this test or not.
+He said the ETC launched its product (entry test) in the market to compete on quality basis.

-To a question Dr Iftikhar said owing to paucity of space in advertisement it could not be made clear that the USAT was not mandatory.